My mental health has been affected by pregnancy/reproductive challenges/pregnancy loss. What can I do?

 Reproductive health and mental health go hand in hand.
 New and expecting parents may see the return of mental health symptoms they experienced in the past, or they may experience new mental health symptoms after pregnancy, birth, or pregnancy loss.
 It’s also common for existing mental health challenges to become more severe because of reproductive health challenges like difficulty getting pregnant, pregnancy complications, and reproductive system disorders like polycystic ovary syndrome (PCOS) and chronic pelvic pain (CPP).
 Furthermore, individuals who take medication for their mental health condition and become pregnant may need to change or reduce their medication, with the guidance of their treating physician, to ensure the safety and well-being of themselves and the child.
 Such changes can make the individual vulnerable to mental health symptoms that were well-managed with their previous medication regimen.

 If you’re experiencing reproductive-related mental health challenges, please know that help is available.
 We encourage you to communicate openly with your healthcare providers and to connect with others experiencing similar challenges with their mental health.
-Check out the resources below to find helpful information and resources for your reproductive-related mental health concerns.
+You may wish to start by reviewing NAMI’s Maternal & New Parent Mental Health webpage, where you will find practical strategies for managing mental health conditions before, during, and after pregnancy, information about mental health treatments available throughout the perinatal period, and tips and resources to nurture your mental health as a birthing or non-birthing parent.
+Below you will find additional resources to help address reproductive-related mental health concerns.

 Reproductive Mental Health Resources